George

 The

-Board of Fire Commissioners consisted of Rudolphus Bingham, Chairman and
+Board of Fire Commissioners consisted of Rudolphus Bingham,

 Samuel C. Harbert, Richard Perks, Jonathon Kirkbride and Jacob